Ro Khanna: Political, legal, and academic career

 As a student at the University of Chicago, Khanna worked for William D. Burns walking precincts during Barack Obama's first campaign for the Illinois Senate in 1996.
 Khanna interned for Jack Quinn when Quinn served as the chief of staff for Vice President Al Gore.
 As a sophomore, he interned at former president Jimmy Carter's Carter Center.
-President Carter made a rare primary endorsement supporting Khanna's Congressional campaign in 2016.

-Khanna worked at O'Melveny & Myers as an attorney representing technology companies on intellectual property and trade secret issues from 2004 to 2009.
+After graduating from law school, Khanna clerked for federal appeals judge Morris S. Arnold in Little Rock, Arkansas.
+In private practice, he specialized in intellectual property law.

 In 2009, President Barack Obama appointed Khanna deputy assistant secretary of the United States Department of Commerce.
 In that role, Khanna led international trade missions and worked to increase United States exports.
 He was later appointed to the White House Business Council.

 Khanna left the Department of Commerce in August 2011 to join Wilson Sonsini Goodrich & Rosati, a law firm in Silicon Valley.

-His pro bono legal activity includes work with the Mississippi Center for Justice on several contractor fraud cases on behalf of Hurricane Katrina victims and coauthoring an amicus brief to the U.S. Supreme Court in the Mt.
-Holly case to allow race discrimination suits under the Fair Housing Act of 1968.
 As part of a pro bono legal team, Khanna filed an amicus brief on behalf of 13 of the country's leading social scientists in the Supreme Court case Fisher v.
 University of Texas (2016).
 That brief included research on how a diverse educational environment benefits students and cited studies showing that race-conscious admissions policies (known as affirmative action) used by institutions such as the University of Texas result in a more diverse student body.